How to Host Subversion (SVN)

 The more explanatory your commit messages, the more visibility and insight you'll gain from your code changes.
 What’s more, commit messages can provide clarity to past or archived changes that would be confusing without context.

-For the most part, everything you do within SVN follows a development pattern, or lifecycle.
-Here’s a quick rundown of what that roadmap looks like:
+When you are using SVN, almost everything follows a development pattern, or lifecycle.
+Here’s a quick rundown of what that roadmap looks like when you use SVN:

 - Checkout a repository